-- (i) Report the issue to your line manager or supervisor; - (ii) Report the issue to the Commercial Legal Advisor or to a member of the Human Resources team; - (iii) Report the issue by calling Safecall, our confidential reporting service on 0800 915 1571.
+- (i) Report the issue to your line manager or supervisor; - (ii) Report the issue to the Group Legal team or to a member of the Human Resources team; - (iii) Report the issue by calling Safecall, our confidential reporting service on 0800 915 1571.
 Safecall is administered by an external firm, ensuring impartiality and confidentiality.